ejdzenem/gitcheatsheets/git-cheat-sheet.md

 ## Create repositories

 A new repository can either be created locally, or an existing repository can be cloned.
-When a repository was initialized locally, you have to push it to GitHub afterwards.
+When a repository was initialized locally, you have to push it to Gitlab afterwards.

 ```$ git init```

 The git init command turns an existing directory into a new Git repository inside the folder you are running this command.
-After using the `git init` command, link the local repository to an empty GitHub repository using the following command:
+After using the `git init` command, link the local repository to an empty Gitlab repository using the following command:

 ```$ git remote add origin [url]```

 Specifies the remote repository for your local repository.
-The url points to a repository on GitHub.
+The url points to a repository on Gitlab.

 ```$ git clone [url]```

-Clone (download) a repository that already exists on GitHub, including all of the files, branches, and commits
+Clone (download) a repository that already exists on Gitlab, including all of the files, branches, and commits

 ## The `.gitignore` file